meeb/whoisit/README.md

 # Tests

-There is a test suite that you can run by cloing this repository, installing the required dependancies and execuiting:
+There is a test suite that you can run by cloning this repository, installing the required dependancies and execuiting:

 ```bash